 Battleship: Engaging Two-Player Game

-Jenga: Perfect for Solo Play
+Jenga: Perfect for Solo or Group Play

-Jenga is more than just a fun pastime; it can also be a useful tool for physical therapy.
+Jenga is more than just a fun pastime, it can also be a useful tool for physical therapy.
 The game demands careful, precise movements and a bit of strategy, which can help seniors improve their balance and problem-solving abilities.
 It’s also a great teacher of patience and calmness.

 UNO: Popular Card Game for All Ages